A-Zentrix/postasy2/CREDIT_FEATURE_GUIDE.md

 ### Professional Output
 - Credit information appears in a professional format
-- Consistent branding with the Posterly theme
+- Consistent branding with the Postasy theme
 - Editable text objects for further customization
 - Export-ready formatting